 What Is A Roux?

-So, let's talk about the roux.
-A roux is nothing more than a classic thickening agent in cooking.
 This step is what makes gumbo, gumbo.
-Cooking a fat and flour until it's a deep golden brown adds to the flavor and thickens the dish.
-It takes a few (or 30ish) minutes to prepare, but it's really easy and worth every second.
+It's cooking a fat and flour until it's a deep golden brown color with a rich, nutty aroma.
+It adds to the flavor and thickens the dish.
+It takes about 30 minutes, but it's really easy and worth every second.
 Promise.
 Rufus don't lie.

 Melt butter and add the flour and whisk almost constantly for around 30 minutes.
 You do NOT want this to burn.
 It'll smell bad, and more importantly, it'll taste bad.
 We don't do bad tasting things around here.

-An Important Word About Okra
+Top Tip: An Important Word About Okra

 Serving Ideas